 The waters of the Seychelles plays host to around 25 different species of cetaceans, including 8 species of dolphins.

-Common sightings around the islands include Indo-Pacific and Common Bottlenose Dolphins as well as the the very entertaining Spinner Dolphins.
+Common sightings around the islands include Indo-Pacific and Common Bottlenose Dolphins as well as the very entertaining Spinner Dolphins of which Alphonse Island boasts a few resident pods.
 Their playful jumping and twirling through the air awes and delights visitors to the region.

 These graceful and beautiful creatures still have thriving numbers in the wild and forms an intricate part of the ocean’s diverse ecosystem that stretches across the globe.

 We are so fortunate to be able to view and monitor these species around our destinations and hope to continue to do so for generations to come!

 Species of whales documented around the region include Common and Antarctic Minke Whales; Pygmy and Dwarf Sperm Whales; Short-finned Pilot Whales as well as Blainville’s, Cuvier’s, Gray’s, Hector’s, Layard’s, True’s, Gingko-toothed and Deraniyagala's Beaked Whales.
 Further species sighted around the islands are Pygmy and Southern Blue Whales; False and Pygmy Killer Whales; Tropical Bottlenose Whales, Bryde’s Whales and Melon-headed Whales.